Uberi/University-Notes/STAT231/STAT231.md

 Empirical studies are either **observational** or **experimental**.
 Observational empirical studies are those in which information is collected about the population/process without attempting to change any variates of units in the population.
 When we do change variates, it is an experimental empirical study.
 Generally, in an experimental empirical study, researchers will do something to one subset of the population, and leave the rest as a control group.
 Note that even in an observational empirical study, researchers can change variates outside of the context of the study - for example, researchers might ask the entire population to complete a survey, which changes variates like "how fed up is this participant with surveys?", yet this is still an observational study, since the survey is external to the study itself.

-**Sample surveys** are observational empirical studied in which we select a representative sample of units from population and determine relevant variates for those units.
+**Sample surveys** are observational empirical studies in which we select a representative sample of units from population and determine relevant variates for those units.

 Numerical and graphical summaries are used to make sense of large datasets, where we would otherwise not be able to by looking at the numbers directly.